RNoeldner/CSVQuickViewer/README.md

 This application does use various NuGet libraries:
 * Pri.LongPath (Support for long file names)
+* FastColoredTextBox (Diplsay of source file with highlighting even if file is very large)
 * Ude.NetStandard  (Mozilla Universal Charset Detector for dotnet)
 * Newtonsoft.Json (Support for Json files)
 * Costura.Fody (Embedding dll into executable)